dwmkerr/angular-memory-leaks/article/README.md

 > Remember: Taking a Snapshot **always** runs garbage collection first.

-A heap snapshot shows you exactly the same kind of data you get in the Heap Allocations view, except that you are seeing ALL memory int use, not just objects which were allocated and are still alive:
+A heap snapshot shows you exactly the same kind of data you get in the Heap Allocations view, except that you are seeing ALL memory in use, not just objects which were allocated and are still alive:

 {<14>}![A Heap Snapshot](/content/images/2015/03/HeapSnapshot1.png)